arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) EnterReturnStmt(ctx *ReturnStmtContext)
     EnterReturnStmt is called when production returnStmt is entered.

+func (s *BaseArcParserListener) EnterShiftExpression(ctx *ShiftExpressionContext)
+    EnterShiftExpression is called when production shiftExpression is entered.

 func (s *BaseArcParserListener) EnterStatement(ctx *StatementContext)
     EnterStatement is called when production statement is entered.